rails/rails/guides/source/getting_started.md

 ![Basic HTTP Authentication Challenge](images/getting_started/challenge.png)

+NOTE: When using HTTP Basic Authentication, the authentication popup will appear only once for a user and will not appear for further requests to authenticated controller actions, unless the user is signed out.

 Other authentication methods are available for Rails applications.
 Two popular authentication add-ons for Rails are the [Devise](https://github.com/plataformatec/devise) rails engine and